 The love story of Amrita Pritam and Imroz is a living testimony to this fact.

 It’s a breezy Monday morning.
 As I enter the premises of the artist’s abode, a whiff of bougainvillaea welcomes me.
 Barely managing to contain my excitement, I ring the bell.
 Imroz Saab answers.
 Clad in a kurta, he stands tall, with his thin, slender frame.
 I apologise for the delay, citing heavy traffic.
 Almost ignoring it, he ushers me in, indicating to follow him upstairs to the first floor, which has been the castle of all his creative cravings, hiding in its ambience the memories of the good, old days of their “platonic” communion, of their silent caring and sharing.

 Amrita Pritam and Imroz had an unusual relationship

 Theirs was indeed the most unusual love story.
-Amrita and Imroz have given us one of the most unusual love story of all times.
+Amrita and Imroz have given us one of the most unusual love stories of all times.

 Amrita and Imroz saab lived together for five decades at the former’s residence at Hauz Khas, until death did them apart in 2005.
 Though not married to each other, they lived under the same roof – together, yet apart, within each other’s sight, yet far from sharing the warmth of physical union.